Wind power in the United Kingdom: Wind power in Scotland

 Wind power is Scotland's fastest growing renewable energy technology, with 5328 MW of installed capacity as of March 2015.
 This includes 5131 MW of onshore wind and 197 MW of offshore wind.

 Whitelee Wind Farm near Eaglesham, East Renfrewshire is the largest onshore wind farm in the United Kingdom with 215 Siemens and Alstom wind turbines and a total capacity of 539 MW.
 Clyde Wind Farm near Abington, South Lanarkshire is the UK's second largest onshore wind farm comprising 152 turbines with a total installed capacity of 350 MW.
 There are many other large onshore wind farms in Scotland, at various stages of development, including some that are in community ownership.

 Robin Rigg Wind Farm in the Solway Firth is Scotland's only commercial-scale, operational offshore wind farm.
 Completed in 2010, the farm comprises 60 Vestas turbines with a total installed capacity of 180 MW.
-Scotland is also home to two offshore wind demonstration projects: The two turbine, 10 MW Beatrice Demonstrator Project located in the Moray Firth, has led to construction of the 84 turbine, 588MW Beatrice Wind Farm set to begin in 2017 and the single turbine, 7 MW Fife Energy Park Offshore Demonstration Wind Turbine in the Firth of Forth.
+Scotland is also home to two offshore wind demonstration projects: The two turbine, 10 MW Beatrice Demonstrator Project located in the Moray Firth, has led to construction of the 84 turbine, 588 MW Beatrice Wind Farm set to begin in 2017 and the single turbine, 7 MW Fife Energy Park Offshore Demonstration Wind Turbine in the Firth of Forth.
 There are also several other commercial-scale and demonstration projects in the planning stages.

 The siting of turbines is often an issue, but multiple surveys have shown high local community acceptance for wind power in Scotland.
 There is further potential for expansion, especially offshore given the high average wind speeds, and a number of large offshore wind farms are planned.

 The Scottish Government has achieved its target of generating 50% of Scotland's electricity from renewable energy by 2015, and is hoping to achieve 100% by 2020.
 Renewables produced 97.4% of Scotland's net electricity in 2020, mostly from wind power.